Workout guide

 Rowing for Strength Routine

 If your steady rows feel comfortable but your hard efforts have plateaued, this plan is built for that gap.
-Max Power is a four-week indoor erg block that prioritises force per stroke over time on the machine.
+Max Power is a four week rowing block that prioritises force per stroke over time on the machine.

 Run the same sessions inside Rowing Machine Workouts — preview each workout, get live SPM cues and rest timers, then save your splits and stats when you are done.